Radicava (Edaravone)

 Dosage Instructions

-The recommended dosage is 60 mg of edaravone (two ampoules) diluted with 100 mL of 0.9% sodium chloride for infusion and administered as an intravenous infusion over a 60-minute period.
-Initial treatment cycle: daily dosing for 14 days, followed by a 14-day drug-free period.
-Subsequent treatment cycles: daily dosing for 10 days out of 14-day periods, followed by 14-day drug-free periods.
+The recommended dosage of Radicava is 60 mg (two ampoules) diluted in 100 mL of 0.9% sodium chloride, infused over 60 minutes.
+Initially, it is given daily for 14 days, followed by a 14-day drug-free period.
+Subsequent cycles involve daily dosing for 10 days out of 14-day periods, followed by another 14-day drug-free period.

 Side Effects